SymfonyCasts/symfony5/sfcasts/ep1/json-api.md

 So let's start with creating the controller, the API controller that this Ajax call will hit everything about it.
-This is going to record a vote for a comment, so if we need to create a new endpoint, we could put that in question controller as a new method at the bottom of his controller.
-But since it deals with comments, I'm actually going to close this and instead create a whole new controller class, whole new PHP class called comment controller like before we're going to say extends abstract controller and hit tab so that it auto completes.
-That abstract controller will give us some nice shortcuts.
+This is going to record a vote for a comment, so if we need to create a new endpoint, we could put that in `QuestionController` as a new method at the bottom of his controller.
+But since it deals with comments, I'm actually going to close this and instead create a whole new controller class, whole new PHP class called `CommentController` like before we're going to say extends `AbstractController` and hit tab so that it auto completes.
+That `AbstractController` will give us some nice shortcuts.
 Now inside of here I'll create public function.
-This could be called anything but let's call it comment vote and then above this /star star that's at our agile route auto complete.
-The one from the routing components.
+This could be called anything but let's call it `commentVote()` and then above this `/**` that's `@Route` auto complete.
+The one from the `Routing` components.
 Let's have that.

-You were all B. How bout /comments /curly brace ID.
-This will be eventually the ID in the database to this specific comment /the vote /curly brace direction and what that direction will be is either the word op or the word down.
-Now because I have this two wild cards, I can put dollars on ID here in dollar sign direction arguments.
+You were all B. How bout `/comments/{id}`.
+This will be eventually the ID in the database to this specific comment `/vote/{direction}` and what that direction will be is either the word `up` or the word `down`.
+Now because I have this two wild cards, I can put `$id` here in `$direction` arguments.
 The logical side of here, I'm going to put a little to do here, says to do use ID to query database.
-We don't have a database yet, so I'm just going to ignore the ID and then down here, just to kind of make this a little bit realistic, I'll say if direction is up, then we'd probably do is actually save this vote to the database and then do a query to the database to figure out what the new vote count is.
-Instead, I'm just going to fake it and say current vote count = Rand of seven and 100 right now if you look on the site, all the comments are hard coded to six so that way if we hit up the system will respond that we have some random number that's higher than six and then on the else, if it's down, we'll say the same thing.
-Current vote pound = somewhere between zero and five so it at least looks lower.
+We don't have a database yet, so I'm just going to ignore the ID and then down here, just to kind of make this a little bit realistic, I'll say if `$direction === 'up'`, then we'd probably do is actually save this vote to the database and then do a query to the database to figure out what the new vote count is.
+Instead, I'm just going to fake it and say `$currentVoteCount = rand(7, 100)` right now if you look on the site, all the comments are hard coded to six so that way if we hit up the system will respond that we have some random number that's higher than six and then on the else, if it's down, we'll say the same thing. `$currentVoteCount =` somewhere between 0 and 5 so it at least looks lower.

 So this is the part here that's not very realistic yet.
 I'll put a little thing says, use real logic here to save this to the database.
 That is something we'll do in a